Skip to the main content.

 Check out The Fuel Pulse Show Podcast

-Over time, deposits build up in the tips of fuel injectors, typically when there's fuel left in the injector tips after the engine is shut down, which cooks and turns into deposits that affect the nice, clean spray of the injector.
+The biggest problem with injectors is that, over time, deposits build up in the tips of fuel injectors.
+This typically happens when there's fuel left in the injector tips after the engine is shut down.
+The leftover fuel cooks and turns into deposits that alter the nice, clean spray of the injector.

 The Importance of Cleaning Diesel Injectors